-Kuopio region is a world leader for bioenergy technology and use.
+Kuopio region is an active developer of bioenergy technology and use.
 There is full coverage of the value chain from raw material handling and processing to end-products.
-In the biogas area, Kuopio has attracted globally leading technology companies for process piloting and upscaling as well as a unique gasification plant.
+In the biogas sector, Kuopio has attracted innovative technology companies for process piloting and upscaling as well as a unique gasification plant.

 “Kuopio locates in the middle of Finnish forest resources.
 Kuopio maintains a strong forestry ecosystem with private forests, harvesting, logistics services and education.
 All secondary level professional schools have a long experience in the education of forest farming and harvesting.
 Also, the University of Eastern Finland has taken it as a part of their programs, which is very important.“